 Additionally, consider utilizing digital flashcards or mnemonic techniques to reinforce your memory.
 However, ensure that your use of technology remains focused and disciplined, avoiding distractions like social media or unrelated content.

-7. Create a Supportive Learning Environment And Avoid Distractions
+7. Create a Supportive Learning Environment to Memorizing the Quran

 Your environment plays a crucial role in your ability to focus, retain, and stay motivated.
 Set yourself up for success by intentionally crafting a space that nourishes your memorization journey.